The Beta Prototype

 Maple body.

-Machined parts: Custom endplates are finished.
-Machined and 3D printed mechanical parts (not pictured) are being designed and produced.
+Machined and 3D printed mechanical parts (not pictured) are in different stages of design and production.

 Software: Control software (some of which is patented) has been enhanced with added functionality and new hardware control.
-The digital signal processing (DSP) software has been updated as well.

 The rationale for two Betas: Firstly, it will be useful to have one instrument for continued testing while a second can make the rounds among several pedal steel players for real world testing and "user feedback."